Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Regret analysis

-Next, we show the BSR bound in a consistent way for finite and continuous input domains: \begin{restatable}[BSR bound]{theorem}{thmThree} \it Suppose that Assumption~\ref{asm_basic} and Condition~\ref{cnd_alg} hold.
+Next, we show the BSR bound in a consistent way for finite and continuous input domains: \begin{restatable}[BSR bound]{theorem}{thmThree} \it Suppose that Condition~\ref{cnd_alg} holds and that either (i) Assumption~\ref{asm_basic} holds and $|\mathcal{X}| < \infty$, or (ii) Assumptions~\ref{asm_basic} and \ref{asm_derivative} hold.
 Let $\bm x_t=\mathcal A{\left(\mathcal D^{\rm RKB}_{t-1}\right)}$.
 Then, the following holds: